www.suffolkchurches.co.uk - a journey through the churches of Suffolk

 St Nicholas stands among the high-rise offices between the docks and the town centre, in an area that 1960s planners foresaw as the business district of an Ipswich that would eventually be home to half a million people.
 Fortunately, they were eventually taken away by men in white coats, and the area has been developed with less brutal and lighter office blocks.
 One of the best is next door to the church, Churchgates House, and it was to here that, in the late 1990s, the Anglican Diocese of St Edmundsbury and Ipswich moved its offices.

 Plans were soon unveiled for St Nicholas.
 It would be converted into a kind of conference centre; the Diocese would use it, but it would also be available for outside users.
 Most spectacularly, a glass link corridor would be put in place from the east end of the south aisle into Churchgates House itself.
-However, the church then stood empty and boarded up for a number of years, attracting vandals, especially on the Cromwell Square side which had become a mecca for skateboarders.
+The church then stood empty and boarded up for a number of years, attracting vandals, especially on the Cromwell Square side which had become a mecca for skateboarders.
+And then, in 2004, the conversion began.

-There's actually no evidence for this, but it is a good story, and one that the Diocese used to promote interest in its bargain purchase.
+There's actually no evidence for this, and in fact more recent research suggests that Wolsey was born in St Mary Elms parish, perhaps even in the building which is today the Black Horse public house.
+But it is a good story, and one that the Diocese used to promote interest in its bargain purchase.
 "The new centre we are planning... will make it a new focal point for the Church and Business community in Ipswich", said Nicholas Edgell.

 The pinnacled top, reminiscent of Suffolk's great cloth churches, reflects boldly from the face of the famous Willis Faber building.
-The equally famous Unitarian Chapel also looks across the square, although houses filled this gap until the 1970s.
+The equally famous Unitarian Chapel also looks across the square, although Cromwell Street with its terraced houses filled this gap until the 1970s.
 There are curious dormer windows halfway along the roof of St Nicholas, which we will come back to in a moment.

 Inside, the church was almost entirely Victorianised in 1848.
 This was a fairly low-brow restoration, before the full flow of the Ecclesiological movement had reached Suffolk.
 The 17th century pulpit survived, and during the course of the century, attempts were made to enhance this early restoration; when St Lawrence was restored in the 1860s the font there was moved here.
 But St Nicholas has always been most famous for some Saxon and Norman reliefs, outstanding in a county that has virtually no others of these.